foben/site/content/posts/mapping-appalachia.md

 7. Bolton Green - A daycare for rich kids run by a robot, who was very concerned with preparation for "The Halloween Gala".
 I took on a side quest to help for [caps](http://fallout.wikia.com/wiki/Bottle_cap), which mostly consisted of reminding other robots to return to the daycare and prepare for Halloween.

+8. Top of the World - A ski resort with a more retro-futuristic architecture including a geodesic dome.
+I was attacked and killed by Super Mutant Skirmisher here.
 {{% /md %}}
 </div>

 <hr>
-<p class="centered-text">Not long after this I died, and restarted back at the vault.</p>
+<p class="centered-text">At this point I respawned back at the vault.</p>
 <hr>